micmejia/bible-dump/AMPC/Mark/Mark 2.md

-And when they could not get him to a place in front of Jesus because of the throng, they dug through the roof above Him; and when they had [^a]scooped out an opening, they let down the [[^b]thickly padded] quilt _or_ mat upon which the paralyzed man lay.
+And when they could not get him to a place in front of Jesus because of the throng, they dug through the roof above Him; and when they had scooped out an opening, they let down the [thickly padded] quilt _or_ mat upon which the paralyzed man lay.